-Academic Search Premier (Ebsco) Provides full-text access to more than 4,000 journals covering most areas of study.
+Academic Search Premier (Ebsco) This link opens in a new windowProvides full-text access to more than 4,000 journals covering most areas of study.

-World Religions Online (Infobase) Facts on File's World Religions Online database offers an objective and comprehensive guide to the World's major religions and spiritual traditions.
+World Religions Online (Infobase) This link opens in a new windowFacts on File's World Religions Online database offers an objective and comprehensive guide to the World's major religions and spiritual traditions.